katacoda/scenario-examples/create-scenario-101/intro.md

-In this scenario you will learn how to create your first Katacoda scenario.
-It will explain the important aspects and the key design decisions that you need to be aware of.
+In this scenario, you will learn how to create your first Katacoda scenario.
+It will explain the essential aspects and the design decisions that you need to be aware of.